afrut/learn-gcp/notes.md

 - Clusters can be created on a **sole tenant node** to keep the cluster's VMs physically separate from VMs in other projects.
 This addresses security and compliance concerns.
 - An **Autoscaling Policy** can be used to increase the size of the cluster by adding nodes.
 - In addition to the boot disk, **SSDs or solid state drives** can be added to VMs to improve read/write performance.
+- The **Cloud Storage connector** is an open source Java library that lets you run Apache Hadoop or Apache Spark jobs directly on data in Cloud Storage.
+- Instead of using HDFS, use Cloud Storage for storing files, which allows data to be accessed even when the cluster is shut down.
 - `FetchFailedException` is an error that occurs when shuffle data is lost, likely due to a node being decommissioned.
 - When creating a cluster, `dataproc:dataproc.scheduler.max-concurrent-jobs` can be set to limit the number of concurrent jobs.
 - **HDFS** is the Hadoop Distributed File System.
 It's a file system whose data is stored in a cluster of machines.
-- Instead of using HDFS, use Cloud Storage for storing files, which allows data to be accessed even when the cluster is shut down.
 - Use **ephemeral** clusters where possible.
 It is recommended to configure a cluster for a specific type of job, spin up the cluster, run the job, and stop the cluster.
 This way, cluster configuration can be optimized for the specific job and users can save on costs by not having clusters with low usage.
-- Use no more than 30% of preemptible VMs for secondary workers.
+- The number of preemptible workers should be less than **50%** of total workers in the cluster.
 - `roles/dataproc.editor` will provide permissions to stop clusters, initiate workflow templates, and other common user tasks.
 - `gcloud dataproc clusters update --num-secondary-workers` updates the number of secondary workers in a node.
 - `gcloud clusters dataproc create --gce-pd-kms-key` specifies the key used to protect the cluster.